VeganDelicious84CH/MagicaVoxelPLYToLiftoff/README.md

 3. Run the PlyToLiftoff.exe or the PlyToLiftoff.py via Python
 4. Output file is inside a folder (with a random name) and should go into:
    Liftioff's "tracks" folder (programs(86)>steam>>steamapps>common>liftoff>tracks)

+In case you want to draw a MagicaVoxel object from ground up I added Liftoffs 5-colour-palette.
+However due to my problem with recognizing colours they might be a bit off.

 what it does
 - 1 block of 1x1x1 size in Liftoff is represented by 1 block in MagicaVoxel.